antelle/argon2-browser/README.md

 ## Is it used anywhere?

-It will!
+It will be!
 Argon2 was compiled for KeeWeb project and will be used in the next version: https://github.com/keeweb/keeweb

 Now it's just an experiment.
 Feel free to checkout and play with it.